-Funny and compassionate: This book is about Anderson discovering and accepting the whole of who she is (separate from her mother), and making her discoveries accessible to women struggling to redefine their challenging relationships with their mothers.
+Funny and compassionate: This book is about Karen discovering and accepting the whole of who she is (separate from her mother), and making her discoveries accessible to women struggling to redefine their challenging relationships with their mothers.
 Her writing is relatable, real, funny, and compassionate.

 What you'll learn inside this book:

-- How to heal and transform your mother "wounds" from sources of pain into sources of creativity and wisdom
+- How to heal and transform your mother "wounds"

-- How to tell your stories in a way that empowers you, rather than making you powerless
+- How to tell your stories in a way that empowers

-- How to handle the uncomfortable emotions that seem inevitable when it comes to your relationship with your mother
+- How to handle the uncomfortable emotions that seem inevitable

 - The art of creating, articulating, and maintaining impeccable boundaries